biorelated/biorelated.github.io/_posts/2015-06-12-use-cowplot-with-ggplot2.md

 {% endhighlight %}

-With cowplot I can reduce the seven lines of code to just a single line!
+Using the recent [cowplot](https://github.com/wilkelab/cowplot) R package, the seven lines of code are reduced to a single line!
 This may not seem a lot, but for the sake of brevity, beauty and intent, I think it is a big deal.

 {% highlight r %}